 In 2016, Oxford Dictionaries declared “post-truth” its Word of the Year; according to Casper Grathwohl, it could become “one of the defining words of our time”.

 Denoting circumstances in which objective facts are less influential in shaping public opinion than are appeals to emotion and personal belief, “post-truth” argument has had an effect upon politics, in both the UK and the US, that is now a matter of discussion only in terms of the reach of its influence.
-“Post-truth” argument today seems on the verge of detaching the democratic process from expert testimony, reasonable ideas and demonstrable evidence.

 The Debating Society’s activities aim to prepare pupils to be confident, compelling spokespersons.